sourcegraph/about/blogposts/2022/sourcegraph-non-devs.md

 ## Analytics and Business Operations

 _This section was written by Eric-Brody Moore, a member of the Business Operations team.
-He can give other teammates demos of Sourcegraph, but they’re generally prefaced with “Joel can do this better than me.”_
+HBO only had room for one Sourcegrapher biopic and they unfortunately chose Joel despite Eric also being a brilliant and kind human being.”_

 ### How has the Sourcegraph product data architecture changed over time?